 I previously described our effort to solicit feedback from investigators on their needs and ideas for outsourcing laboratory procedures.
-Now I’d like to share a summary of the overall results and some observations based on the 35 responses we received (mostly from academia):
+Now I’d like to share a summary of the overall results (no longer available) and some observations based on the 35 responses we received (mostly from academia):

 - Unexpectedly, almost all of the services mentioned by respondents constitute technologies or methodologies currently available for outsourcing.
 The most frequently identified ones—next-generation sequencing, bioinformatics/statistics and mass spectroscopy—are offered as services by numerous companies and core facilities.